-A professional teacher or special services license shall be valid for a period of five years from the date of issuance except as provided in section 3.08 of these rules, and may be renewed as provided in section 12.02 of these rules.
+A professional teacher or special services license shall be valid for a period of five years from the date of issuance except as provided in section 3.08 of these rules and may be renewed as provided in section 12.02 of these rules.

-- 3.05(1) A professional teacher or special services professional license may be issued to an applicant who: - 3.05(1)(a) holds a Colorado Initial Teacher or Colorado Initial Special Services License. - 3.05(1)(b) has successfully completed an approved teacher or special services provider induction program as prescribed in section 13.00 of these rules and/or has been recommended for the professional teacher or special services license by the district or BOCES providing such induction program except as provided in section 3.05 (4) of these rules.
-If an out-of-state applicant holds a license from another state for which standards of issuance are comparable to Colorado's licensing requirements and has three or more years of full-time, continuous, successful, evaluated experience as a teacher or special services provider in an established elementary or secondary school and provides documentation of such employment, that applicant will be exempted from Colorado's induction program requirement for licensure and be issued a professional license. - 3.05(1)(c) has submitted an application for a professional teacher or special services license, including appropriate documentation necessary to determine eligibility for the license and the evaluation fee. - 3.05(2) An applicant for a professional license need not complete an approved induction program as an initial teacher or initial special services license-holder if the applicant previously completed an induction program while teaching under an adjunct instructor authorization, an emergency authorization, an interim authorization or a temporary educator eligibility authorization.
+- 3.05(1) A professional teacher or special services professional license may be issued to an applicant who: - 3.05(1)(a) holds a Colorado Initial Teacher or Colorado Initial Special Services License. - 3.05(1)(b) has successfully completed an approved teacher or special services provider induction program as prescribed in section 13.00 of these rules and/or has been recommended for the professional teacher or special services license by the district or BOCES providing such induction program except as provided in section 3.05(4) of these rules.
+If an out-of-state applicant holds a license from another state for which standards of issuance are comparable to Colorado's licensing requirements and has three or more years of full-time, continuous, successful, evaluated experience as a teacher or special services provider in an established elementary or secondary school and provides documentation of such employment, that applicant will be exempted from Colorado's induction program requirement for licensure and be issued a professional license. - 3.05(1)(c) has submitted an application for a professional teacher or special services license, including appropriate documentation necessary to determine eligibility for the license and the evaluation fee. - 3.05(2) An applicant for a professional teacher license need not complete an approved induction program as an initial teacher license-holder if the applicant previously completed an induction program while teaching under an adjunct instructor authorization, an emergency authorization, an interim authorization or a temporary educator eligibility authorization.
+If the applicant is employed by a school district or BOCES that has obtained a waiver of the induction program requirement, the applicant shall demonstrate completion of any requirements specified in the school district's plan for support, assistance and training of an initially licensed educator. - 3.05(3) An applicant for a professional special services license need not complete an approved induction program as an initial special services license-holder if the applicant previously completed an induction program while teaching under an emergency authorization, an interim authorization or a temporary educator eligibility authorization.
 If the applicant is employed by a school district or BOCES that has obtained a waiver of the induction program requirement, the applicant shall demonstrate completion of any requirements specified in the school district's plan for support, assistance and training of an initially licensed educator.